Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 Eval time: ~ 6 min

 Result:
-This has shown significant improvement regarding metrics right from the beginning compared to the reference (green line).
+Experiment0 (green line) has shown significant improvement regarding metrics right from the beginning compared to the reference.
 ![Reference metric result](writeup_files/images/training/reference_metrics.png)
 An impacting factor seems to be the adaption of the learning rate.
 So I also want to check out other learning rate strategies and optimizers, to see if it can get even better.